Photo courtesy of Sho Pizza Bar

 Want to know the latest — and greatest — restaurant openings in Nashville?
 You’re in the right spot.

-From the izakaya makeover of a trusted ramen chain to a downtown extravaganza dedicated to food, music, and drinks, we have you covered with this continuously updated list of hot new debuts.
+From a lauded Manhattan-born brasserie to a pizzeria from an acclaimed chef, we have you covered with this continuously updated list of hot new debuts.

 And if you’re seeking out some beloved Nashville spots that are now bookable on Resy, we’ve got you covered here.